kcambrek/rebel_dutch/README.md

 Demonstration of KGs is located in *demo* folder.
 It consists of images from Intros of 4 Wikipedia articles.

 ## Model
-Model underneath is a modified REBEL model by [Babelscape](https://github.com/Babelscape).
+Model underneath is a modified REBEL.
 We replace BART model with MBart-large-50 with additional changes to token handling and data.
 To recreate the model we provide a command that runs a train.py script with our configurations for REBEL-RU dataset.

 To train and test the model on RURED it is possible to use TACRED template since the dataset is delivered in the same format.
 Transformations is [here](https://github.com/InstituteForIndustrialEconomics/rured/blob/master/convert_brat_to_tacred.py)